A Pair of Briefs: Critical reception

 The Monthly Film Bulletin wrote: "The film pokes some broad and clumsy fun at the expense of the legal profession along highly stagy lines; the set piece of the court scene takes up a third of the film, and is laboured in the extreme.
 Ralph Thomas's heavy-handed touch is most evident in his direction of Mary Peach and Michel Craig, stiff and uninteresting as the two legal innocents at court."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This tepid comedy falls flat for the simple reason that feuding barristers Michael Craig and Mary Peach just don't click.
 Not only is the romantic banter very poor, but there is also none of the knowing courtroom comedy that made the Boulting brothers' Brothers in Law so enjoyable.
 James Robertson-Justice contributes some bullish support, but this just isn't funny enough."

+Filmink called it "a sort of British Adam's Rib."